microsoft/reactxp/docs/docs/apis/popup.md

     // default behavior, in which case the popup must be dismissed explicitly. preventDismissOnPress?: boolean;

     // The popup may be left in the DOM after it's dismissed.
-This is a performance optimization to
+This is a
+    // performance optimization to make the popup appear faster when it's shown
-    // make the popup appear faster when it's shown again, intended for popups that tend to be shown
+    // again, intended for popups that tend to be shown repeatedly.
+Note that
-    // repeatedly.
-Note that this is only a hint, popups cannot be force-cached. cacheable?: boolean;
+    // this is only a hint, so callers shouldn't rely on caching behavior. cacheable?: boolean;

     // Android, iOS, and Windows only.